ekilah/ekilah.github.io/posts/upgrading-to-soft-close-drawers.md

 This step was a bit tough.
 I am far from a contractor, so I don't know where to buy "good" supplies for a project like this, or what brands are trustworthy.
 My default big-box store didn't seem to have much inventory in this department, so I had to get out of my comfort zone!

 I Googled around a bit, and ended up with the "[Knape and Vogt 8450 Series](https://www.build.com/knape-and-vogt-kv8450fm-b22/s836902)" 22" drawer slides.
-These seemed to have decent reviews, and the price wasn't bad.
+I can't say too many interesting things re: how I went about choosing these particular drawer slides; these seemed to have decent reviews, and the price wasn't bad.
+I knew I wanted some that:

+* were rated for a decent amount of weight
+    * these can handle 100lbs per drawer, which is more I'll need
+* could fully extend from the cabinet
+    * so I can see the contents of the back of the drawer easily

 | Item (sold in pairs)             | Price (pair) | Qty | Price (all) |
 |----------------------------------|--------------|-----|-------------|